AustinPremod/OTP-Verification/README.md

 }

 Response
->status -if success will be 200
+◉ status -if success will be 200
->message -describing what is happening
+◉ message -describing what is happening
 {
     "status": "200",
     "message": "OTP is verified successfully"